Clatrobe00/README-generator/README.md

 You are free to use this application for any project.

 To run this application, use the command `node index.js` to initialize.

+When initialized, the user will be met with a series of prompts for information about their project.
+Once the user has made all their inputs, the application will automatically write a README.md and save it in the same folder.

 ## Contributing